Cypress a11y Testing Workflows

 FAQ

 Does headless mode affect contrast ratio calculations?
 No. axe-core computes contrast mathematically from computed styles.
-However, verify that --disable-gpu flags in legacy Chrome versions are not stripping CSS rendering pipelines, which could skew computed values.
+However, verify that CSS custom properties and dynamic themes are fully applied before scanning, as some theme initialization happens client-side after initial paint.